Compositional Skill Routing for Large Skill Libraries¶

 |---|---|

-| Library is in the hundreds-to-thousands range | The headline >99% context-window reduction in Gao (2026) is measured against 2,209 MCP server skills.
+| Library holds hundreds to thousands of skills | The headline >99% context-window reduction in Gao (2026) is measured against 2,209 MCP server skills.
 At 50 skills, prompt caching and preloading remove most of the pressure; the extra LLM call to decompose costs more than it saves |

 | Queries span multiple skills per turn | Decomposition only earns its keep when the typical query is compositional.
 A library of 2,000 skills serving one-skill-at-a-time queries is the SkillRouter case — single-shot retrieve-and-rerank reaches 74.0% Hit@1 at ~80K skills without any decomposition |

-| Sub-tasks are loosely coupled | The composer is a dependency-aware DAG; if sub-tasks need feedback between steps (output of step 2 changes what step 3 should look like), a pre-committed DAG cannot recover.
+| Sub-tasks are loosely coupled | The composer is a dependency-aware DAG.
+If sub-tasks need feedback between steps (output of step 2 changes what step 3 should look like), a pre-committed DAG cannot recover.
 Dynamic re-decomposition mid-flight is a separate, harder problem (TDAG, 2402.10178) |

-| Skill descriptions are unambiguous | The bi-encoder retriever disambiguates by description text.
+| Skill descriptions are unambiguous | The bi-encoder retriever tells skills apart by their description text.
 If two skills overlap functionally, no amount of decomposition rescues retrieval — Anthropic's guidance is that "if a human engineer can't pick, the agent can't either" |

 Outside these conditions, the pattern adds a decoder call, a retriever round-trip, and a new cascading-error surface for negligible context savings.